nixworks/public/news/2005/09/29/README.md

 News and opinion from The Times &amp; The Sunday Times

 ### [ By a vote of 78-22, the United States Senate confirms John G. Roberts, Jr. as Chief Justice, presiding over the Supreme Court.
 Roberts is sworn in later in the afternoon, and will preside over the Court's Fall term beginning October 3.](/news/2005/09/29/by-a-vote-of-78-22-the-united-states-senate-confirms-john-g-roberts-jr-as-chief-justice-presiding-over-the-supreme-court-roberts-is-s.md)
-_Context: Chief Justice, John G. Roberts, Jr., October 3, Supreme Court of the United States, U.S., United States Senate_
+_Context: Chief Justice, John G. Roberts, Jr., October 3, Supreme Court of the United States, United States, United States Senate_

 ### [ The High Court of Australia has found that it is inappropriate for the court to judge whether the Howard Government's unapproved spending on an advertising blitz promoting the controversial industrial relations reform is unlawful.
 The case was brought by the Australian Labor Party and trade unions. ](/news/2005/09/29/the-high-court-of-australia-has-found-that-it-is-inappropriate-for-the-court-to-judge-whether-the-howard-government-s-unapproved-spending-o.md)
 _Context: Australian Council of Trade Unions, High Court of Australia, John Howard, Labor Party, industrial relations reform_